andreasvarga/DescriptorSystems.jl/docs/src/index.md

 * **[`glinfldp`](@ref)**  Solution of the least distance problem.
 * **[`grasol`](@ref)**   Approximate solution of the linear rational matrix equation `G(λ)*X(λ) = F(λ)`.
 * **[`glasol`](@ref)**   Approximate solution of the linear rational matrix equation `X(λ)*G(λ) = F(λ)`.

-## Future plans

-The targeted v1.0 will additionally include functions for several basic conversions to/from input-output representations as well as functions for time-response and frequency response computation.
-Later future developments will address support for several new classes of generalized LTI systems types and for polynomial system models.

 ## [Release Notes](https://github.com/andreasvarga/DescriptorSystems.jl/blob/main/ReleaseNotes.md)